How Stress Affects Male Libido: Causes, Effects, and Natural Ways to Restore Sex Drive

 Understanding Libido and Its Biological Basis

-Libido refers to the desire for sexual activity, and it’s influenced by a variety of physical, psychological, and emotional factors.
-Testosterone, the primary male sex hormone, plays a critical role in regulating libido, but libido is not just a product of hormone levels.
-It also depends on brain function, emotional well-being, and overall physical health.
+Libido refers to the desire for sexual activity, and it is influenced by a complex interplay of physical, psychological, and emotional factors.
+Testosterone, the primary male sex hormone, plays a central role in regulating libido, but sexual desire is not determined by hormones alone.
+Brain chemistry, emotional well-being, relationship dynamics, and overall physical health all contribute to how libido is experienced and expressed.

 How Stress Affects the Body